salomondc/fullstack-logger/README.md

 ## How to build

-To build this project in local you can simply clone this repository, make sure you're running your postgres database locally and run with npm:
+To build this project in local you can simply clone this repository (make sure you're running a postgres database locally, and have nodejs installed) and run with npm:

 ```bash
 npm run try